euroargodev/argopy/docs/performances.rst

 requested.

-When the ``chunks`` option is not specified for a given *direction*, it relies on auto-chunking using pre-defined chunk maximum sizes (see below).
+When the ``chunks`` option is not specified for a given *direction*, it relies on auto-chunking using predefined chunk maximum sizes (see below).
 In the case above, auto-chunking appends also along latitude, depth and time; this explains why we have 195 and not only 5 chunks.